hsynlms/sass-greedy/README.md

 ### Custom row mixin injection
 sass-greedy runs `custom row mixin injection` which is provided by you externally `before generating column styles`.
 It gives you the flexibility to add `custom css styles for row element of the grid`.

-Let's assume that you wish to have `.no-gutters` css style that can be used for any row element of your grid system.
+Let's assume that you wish to have `.no-gutters` css style that can be used for any row element of the grid system.
 Here is an example to do it in sass-greedy:

 ```scss
 @mixin greedy-custom-row-mixins() {